wcmc-its/vivodashboard/modules/citation_impact_lite/README.txt

 Building a fully functional citation impact visualization application involves the following steps:

 I) Database
+Note: The below table definitions can be replicated using the create_db.sql file under the folder sql.
 * Create a database using your preferred database client.
 * Create a database user account and provide access permission to this new database.
 * Create the following tables necessary for the base application.